dwalton76/rubiks-color-resolver/README.md

 ## Overview

 rubiks_rgb_solver.py
-- accepts a JSON structure of RGB values for each square of either a 2x2x2 or 3x3x3 rubiks cube
+- accepts a JSON structure of RGB values for each square of a rubiks cube (any size)
 - analyzes all RGB values to assign each square one of the six colors of the cube.
-The CIEDE2000 algorithm is used to calculate the color distance between colors.
-The algorithm evaluates thousands of permutations color assignments and selects the one that results in the least total color distance with valid cube parity.
+The CIE 2000 algorithm is used to calculate the color distance between colors.
 - prints a json structure containing the color information for each square

 In the following example the RGB values for square 1 is (39, 71, 43).
 In this